imytk/imytk.github.io/_pages/consultancy_me.md

-#AI and ML Consultancy

-With over 13 years of experience, I am a highly innovative and results-oriented AI consultant, holding a PhD in Artificial Intelligence combined with deep experience across a diverse range of industry sectors.
-I specialise in guiding organisations to strategically implement AI and machine learning solutions.
-My approach combines rigorous academic insight with practical industry application, enabling me to translate complex AI concepts into tangible business advantages, drive innovation, and foster data-driven cultures.
-My capabilities extend to effective stakeholder management and the development of high-performing teams, ensuring successful project delivery and robust internal capability enhancement.

-My consultancy services provide comprehensive support across the entire AI/ML development and deployment lifecycle.
-This begins with meticulous requirement analysis and strategic roadmap development, ensuring AI initiatives are precisely aligned with core business objectives.
-I lead the engineering of custom AI solutions, leveraging advanced predictive analytics, large language models, and intelligent process automation to streamline operations and enhance efficiency.
-These solutions are built with a focus on robust and scalable deployment using industry-standard frameworks and deployment tools.
-Throughout this process, I integrate MLOps best practices, from rigorous model testing via CI/CD pipelines to seamless deployment on local and cloud platforms, and continuous performance monitoring.
-Beyond technical implementation, I offer expertise in establishing new AI functions and providing mentorship to empower your personnel, enabling them to confidently build, deploy, and manage their own AI systems, supported by strong data analytics and business intelligence capabilities.

-#Get in Touch
+\# Strategic AI \& Machine Learning Consultancy

+With a PhD in Artificial Intelligence and over 15 years of experience spanning industry and academia, I guide organisations in strategically implementing AI and machine learning solutions that deliver a clear competitive advantage.

+My approach bridges rigorous academic insight with practical, hands-on industry application, translating complex AI and machine learning concepts into tangible business value, driving innovation, and fostering a data-driven culture at scale.

+I partner with both leadership and technical teams, aligning on a shared vision for AI that ensures every initiative is precisely scoped and integrated to meet your core business objectives.

+\# End-to-End AI Development \& Capability Building

+My expertise covers the entire AI development and deployment lifecycle.
+I specialise in building and delivering custom AI solutions, from advanced predictive analytics and intelligent process automation to leveraging cutting-edge solutions (e.g. Large Language Models) for enhanced productivity.

+Beyond the technical implementation, my core focus is on building robust, scalable, and production-ready systems.
+I apply MLOps best practices, including CI/CD pipelines, to ensure seamless deployment and continuous performance monitoring.
+My goal is to deliver not just a model, but a sustainable, production-grade system your team can own and maintain.

+\# Custom Training \& Capability Building

+I am passionate about empowering your internal teams to confidently build, deploy, and manage their own AI systems, creating a powerful, lasting capability.
+I develop and lead custom training courses and workshops tailored to your organisation's specific needs, from foundational concepts for new teams to advanced topics for seasoned professionals.
+I work with your team to address their specific challenges, providing the expertise they need to take ownership of their AI journey.
+This mentorship and upskilling drive long-term value, ensuring your team has the skills and confidence to succeed.

+\# Let's Drive Value Together

-Whether your organisation seeks to develop a cutting-edge AI product, optimise existing operational processes, or build robust internal AI capabilities, I offer tailored expertise.
-Please [contact me](mailto:imy@imytk.co.uk) to schedule a consultation and explore how AI can unlock new opportunities and deliver significant value for your enterprise.
+Whether your organisation needs to develop a cutting-edge AI product, optimise existing operational processes, or build robust internal AI capabilities through strategic training, I offer the tailored expertise to achieve your goals.

+Please contact me to schedule a consultation and explore how AI can unlock new opportunities and deliver significant value for your enterprise.